Aller au contenu

 • Certified organic (Ecocert / Cosmébio)

-• No sulfates, silicones or parabens
+• No sulfates, no silicones, no parabens

 Weaknesses:

-4. Vichy Dercos — The dermatological approach
+4. Vichy Dercos — When you need the dermo approach

 Strengths:

-• Clinically proven effectiveness
+• Clinically tested results

-• Ideal for oily hair with dandruff
+• Solid choice when oily hair meets dandruff

 Weaknesses: